-- Familiarising themselves with the procedures in this policy. - Being aware of the common signs and symptoms of the menopause to help with their diagnosis or to support others experiencing the menopause. - Taking a personal responsibility to look after their health. - Engaging in open and honest conversations with relevant individuals, e.g. school leaders. - Seeking help where necessary from relevant professionals, e.g. GPs. - Contributing to a respectful and productive working environment. - Having a willingness to help colleagues experiencing the menopause. - Adopting any reasonable adjustments that the school implements to support them. - Creating an action plan in conjunction with school leaders. - Engaging in training to ensure they are able to support others.
+- Being aware of the common signs and symptoms of the menopause to help with their diagnosis or to support others experiencing the menopause. - Engaging in open and honest conversations with relevant individuals, e.g. school leaders. - Seeking help where necessary from relevant professionals, e.g. GPs. - Creating an action plan in conjunction with school leaders.